ylazakovich/path-of-exile-starter/README.md

 #### Q: Should I run api call for assigning webhook ?

-No, you don't need to it \
+No, you don't need to do it \
 Bot has controller which assign webhook to bot after starting application

 #### Q: Which database you have decided to use ?